NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 - `extension/SharedRecirculation/NumberofUnitsServed`: Number of dwelling units served by the shared pump.
 - `extension/SharedRecirculation/PumpPower`: Optional.
 If not provided, the default value will be assumed as shown in the table below.
 Shared pump power in Watts.
-- `extension/SharedRecirculation/ControlType`: One of "manual demand control", "presence sensor demand control", "temperature", "timer", or "no control".
+- `extension/SharedRecirculation/ControlType`: One of "manual demand control", "presence sensor demand control", "timer", or "no control".

   ==================================  ==========================================
   Element Name                        Default Value